Areopaguaworkshop/AI-Subtitle-Editor/README.md

 Features:

-- delete the timestampes.
+- Remove transcript timestamps

-- parallel and automatic paragraphy acoording to the content
+- join the lines to make paragraph

 - match the sild pictures into the correpondant paragraphy